-When I work with professionals in healthcare, education, and social services—people who encounter individuals struggling with addiction, mental illness, and trauma—I often meet resistance to the developmental perspective: the notion that what shaped us so long ago may still exert a persistent force.
+When I work with professionals in healthcare, education, and social services—people who encounter individuals struggling with addiction, mental illness, and trauma—I often meet resistance to the developmental perspective.
 In some ways, the resistance makes sense: accepting that early experiences shape vulnerability to addiction and mental health challenges later in life can feel like accepting blame, fatalism, or an excuse for poor choices.
 It can feel like we’re saying childhood determines everything and nothing can be changed.

 But that’s not what the developmental perspective says.
 It says something both more nuanced and more hopeful: early experiences create vulnerabilities and dispositions that shape how we respond to life’s challenges, not destinies that cannot be altered.
-Like glaciers shaping stones, like water smoothing rough edges, like volcanic heat transforming mineral composition—early experience literally shapes who we become, not through cause and effect, but through the fundamental plasticity of the developing nervous system during critical windows of development.
+Like pearls threaded onto a strand during childhood, each experience adds to what we carry—its weight, its color, its shape.
+But the strand continues.
+New pearls are always being added.
+The question is not whether the early ones can be removed—they cannot—but whether new experiences can change the weight and meaning of the whole.

 The Evidence

 In the 1990s, two researchers—Vincent Felitti and Robert Anda—asked what seemed like a simple question: Do adverse experiences in childhood create vulnerabilities that persist across the entire lifespan?
-They surveyed over 17,000 adults about ten categories of childhood adversity occurring before age 18: physical, emotional, and sexual abuse; physical and emotional neglect; witnessing domestic violence; household substance abuse; household mental illness; parental separation or divorce; and having an incarcerated household member (Felitti et al., 1998).
+They surveyed over 17,000 adults about ten categories of childhood adversity occurring before age 18: physical, emotional, and sexual abuse; physical and emotional neglect; witnessing domestic violence; household substance abuse; household mental illness; parental separation or divorce; and having an incarcerated household member.

-They affirmed what most clinicians already know: childhood experiences (ACEs) don’t just affect people during childhood—they create biological and psychological vulnerabilities that persist across the lifespan, dramatically increasing the risk of addiction, mental illness, chronic disease, and early death.
-The relationship between ACEs and health outcomes followed what researchers call a “dose-response” pattern, like stones accumulating on a beach, each one weighing down the developing child’s capacity to thrive:
+They affirmed what most clinicians already know: childhood experiences don’t just affect people during childhood—they create biological and psychological vulnerabilities that persist across the lifespan, dramatically increasing the risk of addiction, mental illness, chronic disease, and early death.
+The relationship followed what researchers call a “dose-response” pattern—like dark pearls accumulating on a strand, each one adding weight to what must be carried:

 • One adverse childhood experience doubled the risk of alcoholism